 In the 1860's, Rev. Nathan Smith was instrumental in reaching beyond the South Charleston village borders.
-He extended the church's ministry to include the area of the Peirce School House (Rt.
-41 & Pancake Chapel Rd) and the small church in the Carthage neighborhood (the area encompassing the crossroads of Old Springfield Rd. & Dolly Varden Rd [see map on next page]).
+He extended the church's ministry to include the area of the Peirce School House (corner of Rt.
+41 & Pancake Chapel [Midway] Rd) and the small church in the Carthage neighborhood (the area encompassing the crossroads of Old Springfield Rd. & Dolly Varden Rd [see map on next page]).
 The Carthage ministry was described as "a strong mission and auxiliary to the church."
 (FPC Archives) Not only were worship services held in the Carthage building, but a prominent Sabbath School was held every Sunday afternoon at 2:00 pm.

-The old frame church was made into a manse, and Rev. Smith and his family lived there for a time before moving into the current manse, which is believed to have been built around 1867, probably by Edward F. Edwards.
+The old frame church was made into a manse, and Rev. Smith and his family lived there for a time before moving into the current manse, which is believed to have been built around 1867, probably by Edward F. Edwards\.
 He was an elder of the church and a contractor who is estimated to have built approximately 95% of the buildings existing in South Charleston at the time of his death in 1897.
-Prior to that, no permanent residence was provided for the church's pastors.

-'For more information about Edwards read Edward Edwards: The Man Who Built South Charleston, Ohio© by Margaret Sue Mattinson.
+Prior to that, no permanent residence was provided for the church's pastors. •For more information about Edwards read Edward Edwards: The Man Who Built South Charleston, Ohio© by Margaret Sue Mattinson.
+1870-1879 From 1870-1881, Mr. Jed M. Jones was superintendent of the Presbyterian Church School and the Carthage Sabbath School.
+He held Bible meetings at Carthage for 100 nights in a row, "resulting in the conversion of many."
+(FPC Archives)

+Dr. James King Gibson & family 1890-1915

-The small Carthage church was purchased by the Presbyterian Church in 1895, where the new minister, Rev. Gibson, conducted revival services.
+1890-1899 The small Carthage church was purchased by the Presbyterian Church in 1895, where the new minister, Rev. Gibson, conducted revival services.
 A strong Sabbath School program lasted there until 1927.

-When the gas lines were being laid across Clark County, 300 men camped for weeks in the Mattinson Woods.
+When the gas lines were being laid across Clark County, 300 men camped for weeks in the Mattinson Woods (location unknown).
 Rev. Gibson held religious services every Friday night.
 He went where the men were, and the services were held in a temporary dining hall that had been erected.

-Session voted to sign a contract with Dayton Power & Light for electric lights for the church.
-(1916)

-A pipe organ was purchased and dedicated September 23, 1917.
+The first brick church was razed, and the present edifice was built.
+The first shovel of dirt was turned over by Ralph Pringle, a great-grandson of James Pringle, one of the charter members of the South Charleston church plant.
+The cornerstone was laid Monday, October 13, 1902, at a worship service which concluded with depositing documents in the cornerstone by Rev. Gibson.
+The church was dedicated November 3, 1907.
+It had been operational for some time, but the congregation decided not to formally dedicate the facility until it had been paid for in full - \$8,000.
+The women in the church (organized as the Ladies Aid Society) were instrumental in raising over \$2,000 towards the completion and decoration of the church.
+1910-1919 Session voted to sign a contract with Dayton Power & Light for electric lights for the church.
+(1916) A pipe organ was purchased and dedicated September 23, 1917.
 The pump organ was later updated with an electric keyboard in 1955.